Flying

 During 2024, I finally managed to replace the balloon.
 The new model is somewhat larger (AX10 rather than AX8), allowing me to accumulate some experience in larger balloons.
 Here it is, on its airworthiness proving flight.

-I became a flight instructor as a way of getting other people to pay for my part-time flying.
+I became a flight instructor as a means of getting other people to pay for my part-time flying.
 However, I soon caught the bug and have found my instruction to be a major source of meaning in my flying.

 2007 saw a breakthrough when I managed to present my first jet type rating course.
 From 2008 to The Flu in 2020, I was involved in regular training and ongoing licence testing on large jets, as a Class 1 Designated Flight Examiner for South Africa's Civil Aviation Authority.
 I must admit that I had no inkling when I decided not to become a full-time professional pilot that I would ever fly jets, much less that I would ever provide hundreds of hours of training, helping others learn to fly them!

 Towards the end of 2003, I started a flying school at Kitty Hawk airfield just east of Pretoria.
 Although Superb Flight Training continued to exist in name, I am no longer involved in any way.
-I ran the flying school for about 13 years, supervising over 10 000 hours of flight training.
+I ran the flying school for about 13 years, personally supervising over 10 000 hours of flight training.
 Although the strains of running and funding a company part-time were demanding, the results of all that training proved very gratifying.

 After I became an examiner, I started concentrating on instructor training.
 I am convinced that instructor training is the most efficient way of sharing my experience with other pilots.
 Every hour I spend with a would-be instructor can be multiplied many times over.
 This point was brought home once when I met a jet training captain for a local airline, who had been trained by one of my instructors in my flying school, both initially in light aircraft and later in passenger jets.